patrickstowell/PHY303-Lectures/_sources/phy303-unit3-shellmodel-and-spin.md

 $$
 M(A,Z) = aA + bZ + cZ^{2}
 $$

 where $a$, $b$, and $c$ are free parameters that are nuclei dependent.
 We can determine the minima by finding the case where

 $$
 \frac{dM(A,Z)}{dZ} \rightarrow 0\\
 $$

 Whatever the nearest integer value of Z is at the minimum will be the isotope we are after.
-Notice hw the curves are symmetric about the minimum.
+Notice how the curves are symmetric about the minimum.
 This leads to the concept of **Mirror Nuclei**.
 This refers to a pair of nuclei that have the same $A$ but where the $N$ and $Z$ values are reversed.
 An example is nitrogen-15 (7 protons and 8 neutrons) and oxygen-15 (8 protons and 7 neutrons).

 The nuclear properties of a given Mirror Nuclei pair like this are similar.
 The chemical properties of the associated neutral atoms (dictated by the electrons determined by the number of protons only) will be very different of course.

 ##### The Relative Abundance of Nuclei in Nature

-A very important piece of evidence for the Shell Model comes from a plot of the Relative Abundance of nuclei in nature vs A. Again we see peaks of high abundance for nuclei with Magic Number values of N, Z, or both.
-There are a larger number of isotopes and isotopes at particular values of Z, N.
+Another strong piece of evidence for the Shell Model comes from a plot of the Relative Abundance of nuclei in nature vs A. Again we see peaks of high abundance for nuclei with Magic Number values of N, Z, or both.
+There are a larger number of isotopes and isotones at particular values of Z, N.

 **The Magic Numbers**

 $$
 \bf 2, 8, (14), 20, 28, 50, 82, 126
 $$